Sign In / Sign Out

 Professor and Director of PhD in Design, Environment and the Arts

-The history, theory and criticism concentration within the PhD program in design, environment and the arts focuses on the theoretical dimensions in areas of architectural, design and art history including critical discourse in the design or art disciplines.
-The program offers classes and research across many cultures and time periods, geographies, and multiple approaches and methodologies within the art history program.
+The history, theory and criticism concentration within the PhD program in design, environment and the arts focuses on the theoretical dimensions of architectural, design and art histories including critical discourse in the design or art disciplines.
+The program offers classes and research across many cultures, geographies and time periods, as well as many approaches and methodologies within the art history program.

 Sept.
 15, 2016 to Jan.
 15, 2017